Who We Are

-École Henri-Bergeron is a Grade 4 to Grade 8 French Immersion school located in the heart of old St. Boniface.
-Our location in this French quarter makes us ideally situated to access authentic opportunities for students to practice and use their second language skills. École Henri-Bergeron draws its population from Norwood and St. Boniface with a total enrolment of approximately 235 students.
+École Henri-Bergeron is a Grade 4 to 6 middle immersion and Grade 5 to 8 French Immersion school located in the heart of old St. Boniface.
+Our location in this French quarter makes us ideally situated to access authentic opportunities for students to practice and use their second language skills. École Henri-Bergeron draws its population from Norwood and St. Boniface with a total enrolment of approximately 222 students.
 Responsive to the needs of the community, our school houses a Before-and-After-School program: Happiness Is.

 Mission